Careers in life sciences can be divided into three areas:

 Reproductive science - a dynamic area dealing with infertility treatments, such as IVF, and other programmes.
 Healthcare science staff help collect eggs from patients and prepare them for fertilisation.

 Virology - the study of viral infections, such as rubella, herpes, hepatitis and HIV.

-As a result of Modernising Scientific Careers (MSC), a number of changes have been made to the entry and training for careers in healthcare science.
+A number of changes have been made to the entry and training for careers in healthcare science.